stefmolin/data-morph/docs/cli.rst

     $ data-morph --start-shape music --target-shape bullseye --output-dir path/to/dir

-7. Morph the sheep shape into vertical lines, slowly ramping in and out for the animation:
+7. Morph the sheep shape into vertical lines, slowly easing in and out for the animation:

    .. code-block:: console

-    $ data-morph --start-shape sheep --target-shape v_lines --ramp-in --ramp-out
+    $ data-morph --start-shape sheep --target-shape v_lines --ease